-While it's tempting given that the average student loan debt is up to nearly $33,000 per borrower, skipping out on your student loans won't do you any favors.
-It could even result in a license suspension in many states.
-That means you'll need to deal with the DMV — in addition to your lender.
+Considering that the average U.S. student loan debt is nearly $33,000 per borrower, it may be tempting to skip out on paying your balance.
+But in addition to financial penalties, failing to pay your federal student loans could also result in a license suspension in some states.
+That means you'll need to deal with the DMV in addition to your lender.

 6. Skipping school

-If the "be cool, stay in school" campaign doesn't motivate you to show up for roll call on a daily basis, perhaps this fact will.
+If the "be cool, stay in school" campaign doesn't motivate you to show up at high school on a daily basis, perhaps this fact will.
 Some states will take away your privilege to drive if you frequently miss class.
-In Florida, for example, teens under 18 can have their learner's permit or license suspended for missing more than 15 days of school with unexcused absences within a 90-day period.
-In Vermont, dropping out of school can land you in the same boat.
+In Florida, for example, drivers under the age of 18 can have their learner's permits or licenses suspended for missing more than 15 days of school with unexcused absences within a 90-day period.
+Your driver's license could also be suspended in some states, like Vermont, if you drop out of school.

 7. Writing bad checks

 If you accidentally bounce a check, that's one thing.
-But if you're writing bad checks on purpose, in some states it can result in a license suspension.
+But if you're writing bad checks on purpose, it can result in a license suspension in some states.

 8. Boating while intoxicated

-If drinking and driving can lead to a license suspension, you can see why drinking and piloting a boat would equally be frowned upon.
-And if you get caught, you could lose your ability to drive on land.
+If drinking and driving can lead to a license suspension, you can see why drinking and piloting a boat would be equally discouraged.
+If you get caught operating a boat while drunk, you could lose your ability to drive on land.

 9. Failing to pay what you owe to the state

-Owing money to the federal government is one thing — but owing money to your state can cost you your license, at least temporarily.
-Usually this is for large debts, around $10,000 or more, and the state will notify you of the situation before you lose anything.
+Owing money to your state can cost you your license, at least temporarily.
+Usually this is for large debts, around $10,000 or more, and the state will notify you of the situation before taking away your driving privileges.

 While you may think you're the next Banksy, many governments consider it vandalism to spray paint artwork on public buildings.
 Drawing graffiti in the Golden State, for instance, results in a driver's license suspension.